Enrolling Students Experiencing Homelessness in School

 This 2007 memo from Dr. Joycelyn Elders explains that students and the broader community are protected by the same natural public health controls, often called “herd immunity”, that protect students exempted from school enrollment-related immunization requirements for medical reasons.
 The memo also affirms that, due to herd immunity, the McKinney-Vento Act's immediate enrollment and full school participation requirements do not present a significant health risk to the student body or school community.

 The McKinney-Vento Act requires state and local educational agencies to remove barriers to the school enrollment of children and youth experiencing homelessness.
-Unfortunately, the increasing trend of online enrollment may erect barriers to the immediate enrollment and full school participation for these students.
 This SchoolHouse Connection webpage recommends strategies for ensuring that online enrollment processes are accessible for youth and families experiencing homelessness.

 Sample Materials